wIlliam23o/wp_site/README.md

 The source viewer just loads the contents of any file, keeping the format of my site (logo, background, menu, etc.).
 If it's a source code file, it will try to determine the pygments lexer needed (if any), and use it to highlight the file.
 If the file belongs to a project, It will also look at the projects source_dir property and generate a css vertical menu of all files in that directory if any exist.
 This way, you can browse all source files within a project without leaving the source viewer.

+I have recently changed the functionality of the 'viewer', it is now AJAX-based.
+While highlighting a larger file it appeared that my site was 'stuck', though it was really just working hard.
+I'm not sure why the load time was so large, but since I changed the view to load the background first, and then send the highlighted content with AJAX, everything is much faster.
+It also makes 'file-browsing' seem much faster, since it only needs to send the new content (keeping the main page content the same.)
+A little "file is loading" message is displayed while the new content is downloaded, in case someone has a slow connection.
+This way the site doesn't look 'stuck' anymore.

 _*Downloads:*_
 --------------

-I use Google analytics, Adsense, and even my shared hosting provider's own analytics feature on my site, so tracking downloads isn't that hard.
+I use Google analytics, Adsense,  so tracking downloads isn't that hard.
 My project views already increment the project's view_count whenever the page is loaded, but still, I wanted to keep my own record of downloads.
 So each project has a download_count.
 To track the downloads, anytime I want to offer a download I make sure to start the url with "/dl/".
 This tells [Django] to send this file through my Download app.